waimea-jlerch/200DTD-assesment/docs/Development.md

 - check for repetitive pin when adding new student.

+- how openDate, closeDate, endDate is going to work

 ### 25/07/24

 As I was playing around the site I've notice a few problem with the 'mySignUps' function.
 Everytime I go out of the mySignUps page into other page and try to access back to mySignUps I kept having to verify myself over and over again.
 So it lead me to think that maybe I could make a processor page where it determind whether to foward to the verify page or straight to mySignUps page depening on if there is a set value in the mySignUps session.
 Or rather I could combine mySignUps form page and mySignUps page together and use if else function to determind which to show. (kind of the the delete button and add button for admin session)